Wednesday, August 18

 The great Taiwanese filmmaker Tsai Ming-liang has been directing exquisite examinations of alienation, isolation, and the fleeting beauty of human connection featuring his muse Lee Kang-sheng for decades.
 His latest film, Days—his first feature-length fiction since 2013’s magnificent Stray Dogs (NYFF51)—will undoubtedly stand as one of his best, sparest, and most intimate works.
 Lee once again stars as a variation on himself, wandering through a lonely urban landscape and seeking treatment in Hong Kong for a chronic illness; at the same time, a young Laotian immigrant working in Bangkok, played by Anong Houngheuangsy, goes about his daily routine.
 These two solitary men eventually come together in a moment of healing, tenderness, and sexual release.
 Among the most cathartic entries in Tsai’s filmography, Days is a work of longing, constructed with the director’s customary brilliance at visual composition and shot through with profound empathy.
+An NYFF58 selection.
 A Grasshopper Film release.

 For in-theater screenings, please review the FLC in-theater safety and health policies here.

 Watch our Q&A from the 58th New York Film Festival below.